prabhkodes/fightClub/README.md

 - `runenv.sh` contains the commands to initialize the containerized environment

 ## Source code structure
-- `model.F90` contains the main routine
+- `model.F90` contains the main routine of the program
 - `module_output.F90` contains the routines relevant for output file generation in parallel
 - `module_parameters.F90` contains parameters for domain decomposition and solvers, as well as physical constants
 - `module_physics.F90` takes care of initial and boundary conditions, numerical solution and calculation of mass and energy budgets